An ETH-Tight FPT Algorithm for Rejection-Proof Set Packing with Applications to Kidney Exchange: Introduction

 The integer $c$ in this definition indicates some level of complexity that a rejection can have.
 Additionally, it provides a way to interpolate between the problems KE-$d$ ($c=0$) and RPKE-$d$ ($c=\infty$).
 More importantly, for any constant~$c$, we observe that the task of determining whether a given agent $c$-rejects a given packing $\C$ of $d$-cycles is polynomial-time solvable when $d$ is also constant.
 This is witnessed by the fact that, if an agent $c$-rejects the packing $\C$, an alternative packing can always be obtained by rejecting a constant number of cycles and including a constant number of internal cycles.
 It follows that $c$-RPKE-$d$ is contained in NP when $c$ and $d$ are constants, as opposed to the $\Sigma_2^P$-complete RPKE-$d$ problem that does not limit the number of cycles that agents are allowed to reject.

 \subparagraph{Our contribution} We study the complexity of RPKE-$d$ and $c$-RPKE-$d$ parameterized by~$k$, the number of vertices to be covered, and we present both positive and negative results.
 We prove our positive results on related set packing problems that generalize the two graph problems.
 This allows us to use some of the tools developed for such problems.
+Prior to our work, the only positive result known for RPKE-$d$ was a polynomial-time algorithm for~$d=2$~\cite{Carvalho23}.

 We give an algorithm that, for constant values of~$d$, solves RPKE-$d$ in $2^{\Oh(k \log k)} + n^{\Oh(1)}$ time on $n$-vertex graphs.
 It consists of two parts, the first of which is a kernelization algorithm.
 It takes an arbitrary instance as input and outputs an equivalent instance of size $\Oh\left( (k^{d+1})^d \right)$ in polynomial time, via a careful agent-aware application of the sunflower lemma~\cite{Erdos60} to eliminate transplantation cycles.
 In set packing problems, removing sets during preprocessing typically comes at the risk of removing sets that are required to make an optimal solution, thereby possibly transforming YES-instances into NO-instances.
 The sunflower lemma provides a tool to circumvent this.
 Our rejection-proof problem settings introduce an additional type of behavior that needs care: transplantation cycles that do not belong to optimal solutions may still play a role in rejections.
 Removing the wrong cycles may cause an agent not to reject a certain candidate solution that it otherwise would have.
 We present a two-step reduction approach guaranteed to preserve the answer.
 The second part of the algorithm consists of brute-force on the reduced instance.